Search for a light Higgs boson in single-photon decays of $\Upsilon(1S)$ using $\Upsilon(2S) \to \pi^+ \pi^- \Upsilon(1S)$ tagging method

+The charged tracks and particle identifications for the pions and leptons are performed using the same method as in Ref.~\cite{121803}.
 An electromagnetic calorimeter cluster is treated as a photon candidate if it is isolated from the projected path of charged tracks in the central drift chamber.
 The energy of photons is required to be larger than 50 MeV.
 The most energetic photon is regarded as the $\Upsilon(1S)$ radiative photon.
-The mass recoiling against the $\pi^+\pi^-$ system is required to be within a loose $\Upsilon(1S)$ signal region of [9.42, 9.5] GeV/$c^2$.
-The best candidate is chosen by selecting the recoil mass of dipion closest to $\Upsilon(1S)$ nominal mass~\cite{PDG}.

 For $A^0\to \tau^+\tau^-$, the missing energy in the laboratory frame is required to be greater than 2 GeV to suppress non-$\tau$ decays and ISR backgrounds.
 The dominant backgrounds come from $\Upsilon(2S)\to\pi^+\pi^-\Upsilon(1S)(\to \ell^+\ell^-(\gamma))$ ($\ell$ = $e$, $\mu$, or $\tau$) decays, which have an event topology similar to that of the signal.~The backgrounds from $\pi^0$ decays are also large, where photons from $\pi^0$ decays are misidentified as $\Upsilon(1S)$ radiative photons, especially when the energy of $\Upsilon(1S)$ radiative photon is low.
 To reduce such backgrounds, a likelihood function is employed to distinguish isolated photons from $\pi^0$ daughters using the invariant mass of the photon pair, photon energy in the laboratory frame, and the angle with respect to the beam direction in the laboratory frame~\cite{061803}.
 We combine the signal photon candidate with any other photon and then reject both photons of a pair whose $\pi^0$ likelihood is larger than 0.3.
 To further suppress $\pi^0$ backgrounds in $\rho^{\pm}\to \pi^{\pm}\pi^0$, we require cos$\theta(\gamma \pi^{\pm})$ $<$ 0.4, where cos$\theta(\gamma \pi^{\pm})$ is the cosine of the angle between the photon from $\Upsilon(1S)$ decays and $\pi^{\pm}$ from $\tau^{\pm}$ decays in the laboratory frame.
 We impose requirements of cos$\theta(\gamma e)$ $<$ 0.95 and cos$\theta(\gamma \mu)$ $<$ 0.8 to remove FSR and $\Upsilon(1S) \to \mu^+ \mu^-(\gamma)/e^+e^-(\gamma)$ backgrounds, where cos$\theta(\gamma e)$ and cos$\theta(\gamma \mu)$ are the cosine of the angle between the $\Upsilon(1S)$ radiative photon and $e$ and $\mu$ from $\tau$ decays in the laboratory frame.
 All of the above selection criteria have been optimized by maximizing FOM = $N_{\rm sig}/\sqrt{N_{\rm sig}+N_{\rm bkg}}$, where $N_{\rm sig}$ is the expected signal yield from signal MC samples assuming $\BR(\Upsilon(1S)\to \gamma A^0)\BR(A^0\to \tau^+\tau^-)$ = 10$^{-5}$~\cite{151802,071102}, and $N_{\rm bkg}$ is the number of normalized background events from inclusive MC samples.